django/channels/docs/tutorial/part_2.rst

       synchronous WebsocketConsumer but it is calling an asynchronous channel layer method.
 (All channel layer methods are asynchronous.)
-    * Group names are restricted to ASCII alphanumerics, hyphens, and periods only.
-Since this code constructs a group name directly from the room name, it will fail if the room name contains any characters that aren't valid in a group name.
+    * Group names are restricted to ASCII alphanumerics, hyphens, and periods only and are limited to a maximum length of 100 in the default backend.
+      Since this code constructs a group name directly from the room name, it will fail if the room name contains any characters that aren't valid in a group name or exceeds the length limit.

 * ``self.accept()``
     * Accepts the WebSocket connection.